tradle/tradleconf/README.md

 To specify which kyc services to enable, run:

 `tradleconf set-kyc-services --name1 --name2` (run `tradleconf set-kyc-services --help` to see what's available)

-To update your kyc-services stack (Tradle pushes updates to constituent vendor SDK images):

-`tradleconf update-kyc-services`

 To delete your kyc-services stack (it's stateless, so you can always create a new one):